 If a court finds that support is warranted, it will order periodic payments to be made to one party based on the other party's future income.
 Thus, what compensation both parties currently earn and will earn in the future is a primary factor a court will assess in determining whether to award support.
 It will also be considered in determining what amount of support should be granted and how long it should be paid.
 Specifically, a court will look at each spouse's financial resources, including any compensation, as well as the ability of the spouse seeking support to earn an income, in assessing an appropriate amount.Meet With a Seasoned Dallas Attorney

 Arguments over money are the downfall of many marriages, and financial disputes often extend throughout the divorce process.
 If you or your spouse wish to end your marriage, it is prudent to meet with a divorce lawyer to discuss how the compensation earned by you or your spouse may affect the dissolution of your marriage.
 The seasoned Dallas lawyers of McClure Law Group are proficient at handling complicated divorce matters, and we will develop compelling arguments to help you pursue the best outcome available under the facts of your case.
-Our main office is in Dallas, and we are also available to meet for consultations at our Collin County office in Plano.
 We represent people regularly in divorce matters in Dallas, Rockwall, Fort Worth, Richardson, Garland, McKinney, Irving, and Frisco.
 We also assist people with other family law matters in cities throughout Dallas, Rockwall, Denton, Grayson, Collin, and Tarrant Counties.
 You can reach us through our form online or at 214.692.8200 to schedule a meeting.